UK Independence Party: Foundation and early years: 1991–2004

 UKIP began as the Anti-Federalist League, a Eurosceptic political party established in 1991 by the historian Alan Sked.
-The League opposed the recently signed Maastricht Treaty and sought to sway the governing Conservative Party towards removing the United Kingdom from the European Union (EU).
+The League opposed the Maastricht Treaty, which was signed by UK Prime Minister John Major in 1992 and created the European Union (EU), and sought to sway the governing Conservative Party towards removing the United Kingdom from the EU.
 A former Liberal Party candidate, member of the Bruges Group, and professor at the London School of Economics (LSE), Sked had converted to Euroscepticism while teaching the LSE's European Studies programme.
-Under the Anti-Federalist League's banner, Sked was a candidate for member of parliament (MP) for Bath at the 1992 general election, gaining 0.2% of the vote.
+Under the Anti-Federalist League's banner, Sked was a candidate for Member of Parliament (MP) for Bath at the 1992 general election, gaining 0.2% of the vote.
 At a party meeting held in the LSE on 3 September 1993, the group was renamed the UK Independence Party, deliberately avoiding the term "British" so as to avoid confusion with the far-right British National Party (BNP).

 UKIP contested the 1994 European Parliament election with little financing and much infighting, securing itself as the fifth-largest party in that election with 1% of the vote.
 During this period, UKIP was viewed as a typical single-issue party by commentators, some of whom drew comparisons with the French Poujadist movement.
 Following the election, UKIP lost much support to the Referendum Party; founded by the multi-millionaire James Goldsmith in 1994, it shared UKIP's Eurosceptic approach but was far better funded.
 In the 1997 general election, UKIP fielded 194 candidates and secured 0.3% of the national vote; only one of its candidates, Nigel Farage in Salisbury, secured over 5% of the vote and had his deposit returned.
 UKIP was beaten by the Referendum Party in 163 of the 165 seats in which they stood against each other.
 The Referendum Party disbanded following Goldsmith's death later that year, and many of its candidates joined UKIP.